Why the choice of software pricing matters

 The most popular payment systems

 Stripe deserves to be somewhere on top of our list.
-This international payment system is suitable for consumers and businesses alike, in any size, from startups to the biggest enterprises.
+This international payment system is suitable for consumers and businesses alike, and of any size, from startups to the biggest enterprises.
 Stripe’s API is tuned for easy integration and tweaking to preference.
-The service lets users pay on their own website, without having to link away.
+The service lets users pay on their own website without having to link away.
 Numerous banking cards and wallets are supported, and currency conversions are free of charge.

-Braintree is oriented especially at startups and small companies, and it was the choice of some which have grown and reached great success: Airbnb, Github, Heroku, to name a few.
+Braintree is oriented especially toward startups and small companies, and it was the choice of some that have grown and reached great success: Airbnb, Github, and Heroku, to name a few.
 It is a secure and reliable service that handles both instant payments and subscriptions.
 Braintree would be a good choice for, say, per-user subscriptions with automatic renewal.

-Chargebee is flexible and suits any software pricing model.
+Chargebee is flexible and suits any software pricing strategy.
 It is touted as a solution so simple that startup teams can manage it unassisted after the setup.
-The service covers rate tweaking, discount notifications and promotional events.
+The service covers rate tweaking, discount notifications, and promotional events.
 Chargebee is a freemium service, by the way, at no cost to the user until reaching a certain monthly revenue threshold.

 From Purrweb’s experience: how we helped our customers pick a revenue model